Lockheed P-80 Shooting Star: Into flight

-After Bong's death, both the USAAF and Lockheed wanted to prove the reliability of the airplane.
-Robert E. Thacker from the Flight Test Division at Wright Field was ordered to select three other pilots, pick up 5 P-80s from Lockheed and fly them to Muroc Army Airbase, and fly each airplane there for 500 hours.
-Thacker tapped Chuck Yeager, plus two other pilots and they put 500 hours on each airplane without further incident.
+After Bong's death, both the USAAF and Lockheed wanted to prove the reliability of the P-80.
+Robert E. Thacker from the Flight Test Division at Wright Field was ordered to select three other pilots, pick up five P-80s from Lockheed, fly them to Muroc Army Airbase, and fly each airplane there for 500 hours.
+Thacker tapped Chuck Yeager plus two other pilots, they put 500 hours on each airplane without further incident.

+Despite this, the P-80 was recorded as having the highest accident rate of any fighter operated by the USAAF in 1946, and limited pilot experience was an identified contributing factor.
+It was promptly concluded that pilots often struggled with the transition from piston-powered aircraft to jet propulsion, such as underestimating the slower response to throttle changes and showing poor speed awareness.
+In response, the development of a dedicated jet-powered trainer was started; it was directly derived from the P-80 by extending an otherwise-standard airframe by an additional four feet and six inches to accommodate a second seat for the instructor.
+The resulting aircraft, designated T-33 Shooting Star, would be widely used in the training of as many as quarter of a million pilots during its service life.

-After the war, the USAAF compared the P-80 and Me 262 concluding, "Despite a difference in gross weight of nearly 2000 lb, the Me 262 was superior to the P-80 in acceleration, speed and approximately the same in climb performance.
+During August 1945, it was publicly claimed that the P-80 was the fastest aircraft in the world.
+However, when the USAAF formally compared the P-80 and Me 262 shortly after the conflict, it concluded that: "Despite a difference in gross weight of nearly 2000 lb, the Me 262 was superior to the P-80 in acceleration, speed and approximately the same in climb performance.
 The Me 262 apparently has a higher critical Mach number (the Me 262A's was M 0.86), from a drag standpoint, than any current Army Air Force fighter."